 Falmouth is a deep water port located at the mouth of the Fal Estuary.
 There are several popular beaches here, including Gyllyngvase Beach, Swanppol, Castle Beach and Tunnel Beach.

-St. Michael’s Mount and Marazian beach are popular tourist destinations, and really they are a must see in Marazian.
+St. Michael’s Mount and Marazion beach are popular tourist destinations, and really they are a must see in Marazion.
 The Mount, as it’s often referred to, is a tidal island, accessible by foot during low tide.
 The main beach is Long Beach, facing southwest.
 It would be a great place to capture a sunset shot of the 11th Century monastery which crowns the island.

 St. Mawes and Pendennis Castles

-Castles are just scream adventure and romance, don’t they?
-St. Mawes and Pendennis were built to protect the mainland from invasion by the French and Spanish during the time of the Tudor King Henry VIII, and are well preserved examples of Tudor architecture.
-St. Mawes is the best preserved and most architecturally interesting, with a circular central tower and three lower bastions creating a clover leaf shape.
+Castles scream adventure and romance, don’t they?
+St. Mawes and Pendennis were built to protect the mainland from invasion by the French and Spanish during the time of the Tudor King Henry VIII, and are well-preserved examples of Tudor architecture.
+St. Mawes is the best preserved and most architecturally interesting, with a circular central tower and three lower bastions creating a cloverleaf shape.
 Both are on Falmouth Harbour.

 Besides the beach…